Overview

 Postgraduate Certificate (PG Cert)

-Our online Media, Ethics and Social Change MA is also available to be taken as a Postgraduate Certificate (PG Cert) in Media Ethics.
+Our online Media, Ethics and Social Change MA is also available to be taken as a Postgraduate Certificate (PG Cert) Media, Ethics and Social Change.

 The PG Cert is made up of the first four modules of the Masters course and provides students with the key foundations and understanding of media ethics.
 These modules include: